 For decades many doctors have encouraged patients to skip vitamins and eat a “well balanced diet.”
 What that means exactly has been hotly debated for a very long time.
 One key component, though, has always been whole grains like wheat, barley and rye.

-The only trouble with this recommendation is that for millions of Americans it is poison.
+The only trouble with this recommendation is that for roughly three million Americans it is poison.
 People with celiac disease cannot tolerate gluten, a protein found in these grains.

 When they eat foods made with flour such as pasta, pizza or even whole wheat bread, the lining of the small intestine is severely damaged.
 As a result, such patients cannot absorb key nutrients from their diet and they may suffer from a range of serious symptoms.

 Digestive tract upset is not uncommon.
 Many people complain of discomfort ranging from heartburn, gas and bloating to cramping and diarrhea.
 Others experience fatigue, anemia, an itchy skin rash, nerve pain, migraines or osteoporosis.

 Celiac Disease May Mimic Alzheimer’s: